 Gratitude can improve your business and add much, much more to your life.

 The simple act of saying “Thank you” typically conveys a sense of gratitude.
-But it has to be genuine to be truly effective.
+But it must be genuine to be truly effective.
 And a dynamic “Thank you” is much more effective than a static one.
-So when you use the phrase, mean it, and perhaps even add a smile to it.
+So, when you use the phrase, mean it, and perhaps even add a smile to it.

 “Thank You” as a Personal and Functional Tool